-Nexus' solution for protecting telecom 4G (long-term evolution, LTE) and 5G networks with PKI certificates, is a high-security and multitenancy solution with automation features and a solid track record.
+Nexus' solution for protecting telecommunication 4G (long-term evolution, LTE) and 5G networks with PKI certificates, is a high-security and multitenancy solution with automation features and a solid track record.

 Telecom use case